Kas Turkey beaches

 4. Day trip to Patara sand dunes and beach

-After visiting the Patara ruins, make sure to visit the Patara beach.
+After visiting the Patara ruins, make sure to also visit Patara beach.
 Patara Beach is a 500-meter-long fine golden-sand beach renowned for its sand dunes.
 What also makes it special is that it is a nesting ground for the cute Ceretta turtles.

 If you are there close to sunset, make sure to catch a few photos of the sand dunes.
 Also, be very careful where you lie down or put down your stuff.
 There are designated and marked zones where the Caretta turtles are nesting so make sure not to disturb them.